jbeduino/cosca/README.md

 # FAQs

 - Can I add another scanner?
-Yes, inherit your class from Scanner (scanner.py), and place your scanner file in the scanners directory.
+Yes, inherit your class from Scanner (scanner.py), and place your scanner implementation in the scanners/ folder.

 - Can I add another output handler?
-Yes, inherit your class from OutputHandler (output_handler.py), and place your output handler file in the output_handlers directory.
+Yes, inherit your class from OutputHandler (output_handler.py), and place your output handler implementation in the output_handlers/ folder.

 - Can I define a custom combination of scanners?
-Yes, add an entry to combos.json and invoke it using  --combo.
+Yes, add an entry to combos.json and run Cosca with `--combo <your-combo-name>`.

 - Why included 2 different SBOM scanners (Syft and CdxGen)?
 CdxGen generates CycloneDX, the de facto standard for SBOMs.
 In contrast, Syft offers a lightweight but more limited alternative, which, for example, does not support pyproject.toml.